entlaabstudio/rplayer/README.md

 * support for translating the entire environment into another language
 * the ability to start in full screen mode and prevent the operating system from going to sleep if the user does not do so (must be supported by a web browser)
 * slideshow, regardless of which song is currently playing, which allows you to create a presentation of graphic materials while playing a single song
+* Maximum battery saving when the player is running in the background.
+By background I mean running on an inactive tab or with the display off or in a minimized window, etc.

 **When creating a fork, keep the following in mind:** IPFS and Web3 are generally a network on which resources are shared across applications.
 Keeping the files (including third-party components) in their original forms will ensure a connection to a wider network of ready-made players.
 This is also the reason why I also share the "vendor" directory here.
 By the way, I apologize for using Composer and Docker.
 I know that in a pure JS application there is no general justification, but I usually write PHP and I just use this orchestration tools and run environment.
 Ideally, I recommend creating a working player only by modifying the rplayer.config.js file.
 This file contains (should contain) everything you need.
 The fewer files change, the better the player will behave in a decentralized network.